zowe/docs-site/docs/user-guide/mvd-configuration.md

 - *-P*: Declares the port at which ZSS is listening.
 Use as "-P \<port\>"

 ### Configuring ZSS for HTTPS

-To secure ZSS communication, you can use Application Transparent Transport Layer Security (AT-TLS) to enable Hyper Text Transfer Protocol Secure (HTTPS) communication with ZSS.
+By default, ZSS is enabled in HTTPS and doesn't require an advanced configuration.

-Before you begin, you must have a basic knowledge of your security product, e.g. RACF, and AT-TLS, and you must have Policy Agent configured.
+If you want to use RACF or AT-TLS (which requires ZSS to be in HTTP mode), you must have a basic knowledge of your security product and you must have Policy Agent configured.
 For more information on [AT-TLS](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.1.0/com.ibm.zos.v2r1.halx001/transtls.htm) and [Policy Agent](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.2.0/com.ibm.zos.v2r2.halz002/pbn_pol_agnt.htm), see the [z/OS Knowledge Center](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.2.0/com.ibm.zos.v2r2/en/homepage.html).

 You must have the authority to alter security definitions related to certificate management, and you must be authorized to work with and update the Policy Agent.

+By default, HTTPS communication between ZSS and App Server is done via a server certificate, its Certificate Authority (CA) certificate, and keystore generated during the Zowe initialization step (`zwe init`).

-To configure HTTPS communication between ZSS and the Zowe App Server, you need a key ring which contains the ZSS server certificate and its Certificate Authority (CA) certificate.
+You may also use a key ring which contains the ZSS server certificate and its Certificate Authority certificate.
 You can use an internal CA to create the ZSS server certificate, or you can buy the ZSS server certificate from a well-known commercial Certificate Authority.
 Next you define an AT-TLS rule which points to the key ring used by the ZSS server.
 Then you copy the CA certificate to the Zowe App Server key store and update the Zowe App Server configuration file.

 **Note:** Bracketed values below (including the brackets) are variables.
 Replace them with values relevant to your organization.
 Always use the same value when substituting a variable that occurs multiple times.